mirzafahmi/TeamUp/README.md

 2. Make retweet or repost functionality
 3. Chat features
 4. Convert auth to laravel breeze
+5. Add Oauth with laravel passport
+6. Do unit and feature testing
+7. Decouple serve file into cdn/S3 bucket

 ## Bug Known

 1. Follower and preferred sport seed as it caused unique constraint error
 2. Sometimes, feeds able to be created even the roles are not included
+3. Issue with concurent login of same user cause pdo error